 “Anything you want to add, Special Agent Mason?”

-“I was thinking of having Dave Hanko go along, but it might be best to stay here and just see what transpires.”
+“I thought of having Dave Hanko go along, but it might be best to stay here and just see what transpires.”

-“One more thing, Superintendent Green,” Natalie said, “you could undoubtedly have a police cruiser follow me back to where my safe house is, but that would jeopardize my life.
+“One more thing, Superintendent Green,” Natalie said, “you could undoubtedly have a police cruiser follow me back to my safe house, but that would jeopardize my life.
 I ask that you honor my secrecy here.”

 “Let’s do this, Natalie.
 I will refrain from following you if you tell Officer Merrick about your new location.
-Mac, do not write it down, do not enter it into your phones.
+Mac, please do not write it down or enter it into your phones.
 Just memorize it.
 We’ll have it for extreme emergencies only.”

 “Will do, sir.”